eclipse-openj9/openj9-docs/docs/xxjitservemetricsport.md

 This option specifies the port number on which the JITServer metrics are provided to a monitoring agent.

-Use this option with the `-XX:JITServerMetrics` option, which enables the provision of the JITServer metrics.
+Use this option with the `-XX:+JITServerMetrics` option, which enables the provision of the JITServer metrics.

 ## Syntax